zaharovrd/mautic-selectel-action/README.md

 ### Common Issues

-**1. DigitalOcean API Permission Error**
+**1. Selectel API Permission Error**
 ```
 Error: You are missing the required permission ssh_key:read
 ```
-- Your DigitalOcean API token doesn't have sufficient permissions
+- Your Selectel API token doesn't have sufficient permissions
 - Generate a new token with "Full Access" or ensure it includes: `droplet:create`, `droplet:read`, `droplet:delete`, `ssh_key:read`, `domain:read`, `domain:write`
-- Update your `DIGITALOCEAN_TOKEN` secret with the new token
+- Update your `Selectel_TOKEN` secret with the new token

 **2. SSH Connection Failed**
 ```
 Error: Permission denied (publickey)
 ```
-- **Most Common Cause**: SSH private key doesn't match any key in your DigitalOcean account
+- **Most Common Cause**: SSH private key doesn't match any key in your Selectel account
-  - Ensure your SSH public key is added to DigitalOcean: Settings → Security → SSH Keys
+  - Ensure your SSH public key is added to Selectel: Settings → Security → SSH Keys
   - The action automatically generates the fingerprint and finds the matching key
 - Verify your SSH private key is correctly formatted in secrets (include the full key with headers)
-- Make sure your SSH public key is added to your DigitalOcean account **before** running the action
+- Make sure your SSH public key is added to your Selectel account **before** running the action
 - Use an SSH key without a passphrase for automation
 - Check the action logs for debugging information about key verification